5 Tips for Setting-Up your ADHD Child for Success in the New School Year

 3. Translate goals into action items

-Create checklists with your child to include the steps that need to be taken to achieve each goal.
-For example, make a checklist for what needs to be done in the morning to get out the door on time, how to get organized for the next day, and steps in the bedtime routine.
+Create checklists with your child to include the steps that need to be taken to achieve each goal: what has to be done in the morning to get out on time, what is the evening sequence and what is the homework routine.

 The following questions can help you set up a specific homework routine with your child:

-• Where do you focus best when you study?
+• Where do focus best when you study?

 • How long of a break do you need after school and before starting homework?

-• How will you check your work – alone or with a parent?
+• How will you check your work – alone, with parent?

-ADHD children are distracted by both internal and external stimuli.
-Internal distractions include day dreaming (e.g. while getting dressed, doing homework, in the bath) and negative thoughts.
-External distractions may include screens, and noises coming from both inside and outside the house Brainstorm strategies for avoiding distractions and maintaining focus, such as writing down thoughts in a “My Thoughts” notebook , shutting down all devices, or using music as background noise to minimize distractibility .
+ADHD children are distracted by both inner and external stimuli.
+Inner distractions include day dreaming (e.g. while getting dressed, doing homework, in the bath) and negative thoughts.
+External distractions may include screens, and noises coming from both inside and outside the house Brainstorm strategies for avoiding distractions and maintaining focus, such as writing down thoughts in a “My thoughts notebook” , shutting down all devices, or using music as background noise to minimize distractibility .

-Schedule specified “screen-time” (video, TV, etc.) to help reduce distractions.
-The American Academy of Pediatrics (AAP) long-standing recommendation has been that kids’ screen-time entertainment be limited to less than one (or maximum two!) hours per day.
-In addition to scheduling specified screen-time, schedule screen-free times.
-Suggestions for screen-free times include during meals, in the mornings before school, and one hour before bedtime.
+Scheduling screen times in advance can help reduce distractions.
+The American Academy of Pediatrics (AAP) long-standing recommendation has been that kids’ entertainment screen time be limited to less than one or two hours per day.
+Set up screen free times, such as during meals, mornings before school, and one hour before bedtime.